rj45/starjay/docs/cpu_isa_manual.md

   | O | 0   0 | 1   1   0 | 1   1   1 |
   +---+-------+-----------+-----------+

-  mem[ar] = tos!; ar += WORDBYTES
+  mem[ry] = tos!; ry += WORDBYTES
 ```

-Pops a word from the data stack and stores it to main memory at the address in the `ar` register.
-The `ar` register is then incremented by the number of bytes in a word.
+Pops a word from the data stack and stores it to main memory at the address in the `ry` register.
+The `ry` register is then incremented by the number of bytes in a word.
 This can be used to implement more efficient memory copies or for loops over a block of memory.

 It is illegal to store a word to an unaligned address (that is, the lower 1 (16-bit) or 2 (32-bit) bits of the address are not zero).
 Implementations are expected to raise an exception if this occurs.